jmgloria07/toktive/README.md

 # Toktive

 ## About
 Toktive (name not final, suggestions are appreciated) is an API that allows a client/consumer to share their post to all networks in a single action.
-For now the plan is to make FB and Twitter share work utilizing other third-party APIs for each network.
+For now the plan is to make ~~Facebook~~ FB Pages and Twitter share work utilizing other third-party APIs for each network.

+* Note: FB doesn't anymore allow sharing via their APIs, as permissions have been removed.
+The client has to open an external browser/tab, which is out of this project's scope.
+See https://developers.facebook.com/docs/graph-api/changelog/breaking-changes#login-4-24

 ## Motivation
 Ever thought of a post, but ran into the hassle of opening Twitter, Facebook, Instagram, etc. and share it to each and everyone of them?
 This is the problem every social media/community manager faces everyday.